-TV input services let the user pause and resume channel playback via time-shifting APIs.
+TV input services let the user pause and resume channel playback using time-shifting APIs.
 Android 7.0 expands on time-shifting by letting the user save multiple recorded sessions.

-Users can schedule recordings in advance, or start a recording as they watch a program.
-Once the system has saved a recording, the user can browse, manage, and play back the recording using the system TV app.
+Users can schedule recordings in advance or start a recording as they watch a program.
+Once the system saves a recording, the user can browse, manage, and play back the recording using the system TV app.

 If you want to provide recording functionality for your TV input service, you must indicate to the system that your app supports recording, implement the ability to record programs, handle and communicate any errors that occur during recording, and manage your recorded sessions.